themeadery/freyr/README.md

 $ python relayControl.py
 ```

 This will launch a webserver that hosts a very simple webpage with some buttons that control a relay.
+This depends on relayOn.py and relayOff.py, which you can edit to your liking and of course expand everything to control more relays.